$20 eGift Card off your first purchase with Chewy at $49 with code “WELCOME” CLICK HERE

 7. To Finish The Cat Massage

-Either stroke the cat down the spine using the waterfall method as described in the beginning, making sure to go with the direction of the fur.
-Alternatively, return to the chin area that cats love so much.
+Either stroke the cat down the spine using the waterfall method as described in the beginning, making sure to go with the direction of the fur or alternatively, return to the chin area that cats love so much.

 When do cats shed cat hair?
 Is it dictated by the seasons of the year or the number of daylight hours?
 This article explains more.